marcinjak9/italian-flavours-gatsby/src/pages/index.md

   ctaUrl: /tour
   title: This is what I can do for you...
 ---
-Every traveller is different, and so is every exclusive journey I create for my guests.
+Every traveller is different, and so is every journey I create exclusively for my guests.
 I take into consideration your individual needs, how you prefer to travel and which activities and experiences will make your vacation meaningful to you.
 All of these essential elements allow me to design **your** unique holiday in Italy.

 **With me you will save the most precious thing you have, TIME.**